mromerom/CS4330-FinalProject/firstOutline.md

 ## The languages will be compared by the following list of topics.
 #### _Each item will be found within the 'Topics' folder and will be listed as its own folder within 'Topics.'
 The documents inside will consist of a comparison document explaining and comparing the topic in each language and code examples._
 * Birth
-	* This topic will go over the factors that led to the languages' geneses.
+	* This topic will go over the factors that led to each languages' genesis.
-	* written by: Payton Hosna
+	* written by: **Payton Hosna**
 	* reviewed by:
 * Unique Features
 	* This topic will go over any special or unique features provided by this language.